gsmarketing/AFP_Readme/afpcore_readme.txt

 == Screenshots ==

 == Changelog ==

+= 2.2.3 =
+* Added a simple soft anti-spam honeypot to the registration form

 = 2.2.2 =
 * Fixed an issue with Elementor Pro and AFP Elementor load order conditions